Fernando Apodaca: Artist / Director / Composer

-Fernando Apodaca is a film director, artist, and composer whose work has been created and exhibited internationally.
-His filmmaking style merges unique processes (stereoscopy, light projection, life casting and puppeteering) with visual surrealism and sculpture.
-Fernando is co-creator of Type3Films, a multimedia film production company, with his partner Jason Mueller.
-As a composer and artist, Fernando began his formal studies of classical violin and drawing at age four.
+Fernando Apodaca is an artist, director, and composer whose work has been created and exhibited internationally.
+His art and filmmaking style merges unique processes (3D stereoscopy, light projection, life casting, performance, and puppeteering) with visual surrealism and sculpture.
+Fernando explores relationships found in world cultures, and examines themes such as reproduction, growth, entropy, and obsolescence.

 At age four, Fernando began his studies of the arts, focusing his energies on violin and drawing.
 He was encouraged by his parents Eduardo and Maria, both creators of educational games and materials.
 His father was gifted in oil painting and cartooning, and his mother a pianist who enjoyed making puppets.
 Tragedy struck the Apodaca family on October 21, 1989, when Eduardo and Maria were killed in a plane crash in Honduras.
 Fernando was fifteen when he moved in with his oldest sister Margaret, and began to create art prolifically in the forms of diaries and sketchbooks.
 These works drew inspiration from folk, primitive, and indigenous art, and from memories of his childhood.
 Fernando graduated with a BA in Fine Arts from Pepperdine University, studied printmaking and figure painting at the SACI Studio Art Centers International in Florence, Italy, and attended SCI-ARC (the Southern California Institute of Architecture).